 We travel to learn new ideas, new philosophies, far distinct and much alien to our contemporary beliefs.
-We travel to chase memories.
-To grow, before time.
-And we travel, for much more.
+We travel to learn, to find inspiration, and to change for a better self.
+We travel to seek places that are so pure, so dirty and raw… And we travel, for much more!

-It was 4 in the morning and my alarm clock pulled myself, almost incessantly, and a little unexpectedly, from the sleep.
-My eyes were swollen, bloodshot, as I looked out of my window to find nothing but a temporary gloom.
-For a moment, I was almost convinced that it is a ruthless dream, but then I rolled over and saw my rucksack – zippered, and ready to be lifted up, all over again.
-In exactly one hour from now, I realized, I am catching a train to my next destination.
+It was 4 in the morning as my alarm clock pulled me incessantly, and a little unexpectedly, from the sleep.
+My eyes were swollen, bloodshot, as I looked out of the window for some light, but found nothing but a temporary gloom.
+For a moment, I was almost convinced that it is a ruthless dream, but then I rolled over and saw my rucksack – zippered, and waiting to be lifted up.
+In exactly one hour from now, I realized, I am supposed to catch a train.

-Often we find ourselves waiting for trains and taxis, in the orange glare of a streetlight – before even getting time to drink a cup of coffee, and no, there is no fun in that.
-And there is no fun in letting out a sleepy groan either or in being nervous because your train leaves in an hour.
-Yet here we are – herded in even greater numbers on the planes and in taxis than ever.
+Often, we find ourselves waiting for trains and taxis, in the orange glare of a streetlight, before even getting time to drink a cup of coffee – and no, there is no fun in that.
+And there is no fun in letting out a sleepy groan either or in being nervous knowing that your train is leaving in an hour.
+Yet here we are, herded in even greater numbers on the planes and in taxis, than ever.

 “So, simplify the problem of life, distinguish the necessary and the real.
 Probe the earth to see where your main roots run.
 I would stand upon facts” Henry David Thoreau

-And how absolute, how correct they all are.
 Travelling is a basic human desire.
-We are a migratory species, even if our migrations are controlled by jet fuels and Google maps, we haven’t forgotten the joy we get in travelling, in getting lost.
-Not to mention the ways travelling makes us better and helps us learn things that we otherwise cannot learn.
+We are a migratory species.
+Even when our migrations are controlled by jet fuels and Google maps, we haven’t forgotten the joy we get in travelling, in getting lost.
+Not to mention the ways travelling makes us better and helps us learn things that we otherwise cannot.

-Traveling is a constant broadening of horizons incomparable to reading a book or watching a documentary.
-Once you engage with a foreign culture, whether it is about sharing a meal with a local or attending a cultural function, you gain a larger perspective on the world outside of your head.
+Travelling is a constant broadening of horizons incomparable to reading a book or watching a documentary.
+When you engage with a foreign culture, whether it is about sharing a meal with a local or attending a cultural function, you gain a larger perspective about the world out there.

-A couple of months ago, I had a lucky admittance into the Tribes of Wayanad, in Kerala in Southern India where one of my friends was working with the government for the welfare of the local tribe.
+Last year, I had a lucky admittance into the Tribes of Mon district, while travelling in Nagaland where one of my friends was stationed with the government for the welfare of the local tribes.
 His affection and care for the area and its people was infectious.
-His familiarity with the members of the indigenous community also helped me get a closer look at their culture and the way they lived – as unseen by most.
+His familiarity with the members of the indigenous community helped me get a closer look at their culture and the way they lived – as unseen by most.
 My experiences with the place and the local tribal people gave me a sense of belonging to a foreign land.

-I know every time I travel, I find myself turning more and more romantic and sucrose to this world and all the people in it.
-And that’s what all matters.
-That’s what all matters!
+I know every time I travel, I find myself turning more and more romantic and sucrose to this world and to all the people out there.
+And that’s why I travel.